novoda/spikes/Firebase/android/README.md

 ## Use the project with your own Firebase instance

-1. Clone this repository
+1. Clone this repository.

-2. Create `signing.properties` file in your `app` folder with the following contents
+2. Create `signing.properties` file in your `app` folder with the following contents:

     ```
     storeFile=~/android/debug.keystore  # path to your debug.keystore